Governing the system behind the system

 Aligning three sources of truth simultaneously

-I inherited three overlapping design system layers: a live product built on mixed Material UI and Ant Design; a Warden UX sub-system built by the previous designer (dark-mode-optimized, partially adopted); and Walmart's LD 3.5, a new company-wide standard whose dark mode components were still in progress.
-I audited inconsistencies between the live product and the sub-system, aligned new work to LD 3.5 where possible, and documented Warden-specific patterns for formal LD 3.5 review, so they could enter the backlog rather than remain one-off implementations.
+I inherited three overlapping design system layers, each at a different level of maturity.
+I aligned new work to LD 3.5 where possible, and documented Warden-specific patterns for formal LD 3.5 review so they could enter the backlog rather than remain one-off implementations.

 Evaluating AI in high-stakes workflows